-Overall, resource drilling at Lady Ada needs to be brought down consistently to 25m section northings to improve confidence in the continuity of the lodes modelled here.
+Most of the drilling at Lady Magdalene is on at least a 50m north x 25m east drill pattern spacing, which should be brought down to 25m section northings to improve confidence in the continuity of the multiple lodes modelled here.
 All this new drilling should have rigorous QAQC procedures put in place beforehand, to improve confidence in the assay data being returned from such programs.

-In fact, it could be argued that the present relatively wide drill spacing could actually be missing cross-cutting higher-grade, quartz-hosted shear zones at Lady Ada, as these are interpreted to trend WSW-ENE.
-At best, the drilling outside of Blue Haze has not penetrated the high-grade Sapphire shear zone with enough regularity to establish the grade and continuity of this important gold lode.
+The present relatively wide north-south drill section spacing could potentially miss cross-cutting higher-grade, quartz-hosted shear zones at Lady Magdalene, as these are interpreted to trend WSW-ENE.

-In that respect, more definitive diamond drilling programs should be undertaken to decipher the orientation, width and gold grade of that narrow, but potentially lucrative shoot (with potential repeats targeted by deeper down-hole surveyed RC drilling).
+In that respect, more definitive diamond drilling programs should be undertaken to decipher the orientation, width and gold grade of these narrow, but potentially lucrative ore shoots.

-In addition, it is recommended to complete a program of twin holes for critical drilling intersections which should also be combined with the above-mentioned QAQC protocols.
+In addition, it is recommended to complete a program of twin holes for critical drilling intersections which should also be combined with the above-mentioned, rigorous QAQC protocols.

-Through the resource process the absence of detailed density observations at Lady Ada prospect was identified.
+Through the resource process the absence of detailed density observations at Lady Magdalene prospect was identified.
 Density values assigned were aligned with the historical values, and while they are considered to be in line with typical gold deposits in similar geological settings, some minor variations would be expected.
-Such measurements could be taken reasonably simply using the immersion method on competent drill core.
+Such measurements could be taken reasonably simply using the "immersion" method on competent drill core.